Welcome from USDA Rural Development State Director Paco Valentin

 Biography for State Director Paco Valentin

 Valentin holds a Bachelor of Science in Agriculture from Southwest Texas State University.
-He and his wife, Angie, live in Temple, Texas and have two daughters.
+He and his wife, Angie, live in Temple, Texas, and have two daughters, Jordan and Taylor.
 He enjoys spending quiet time on the family ranch and is an avid outdoorsman who enjoys hunting and fishing in his spare time.